 3) How will my WCB rate be affected?

-An additional levy would be added to whatever you would otherwise pay effective January 1, 2018.
+If you are in a levied rate code, you are already paying a levy on your premiums.
 If a company successfully implements more safety measures and improves its safety record, it may see premiums go down over time.
 In addition, once you achieve safety certification, you’ll benefit from a financial incentive through rebates in WCB premiums.

 4) Is this just a way for the WCB to make more money?

 No. The money collected through the levy is returned to fund the safety program.